 Published by Ms. C. G. Tripp

-The new business cards have arrived and with the speed of virtual press, I am self-titled: Catherine G. Tripp, Writer/Investor.
-Left brain and right brain have battled for dominance all of my life.
+Catherine G. Tripp, Writer/Investor a lifelong mix.
+Left brain and right brain battle for dominance.
 I wrote the marketing materials for my mortgage brokerage, had a personal finance column at Examiner.com, wrote essays, short stories and poems published in school papers and magazines then literary journals.
 If my writings were a color, they would be yellow, bright as sunlight, highlighting the salient portions, not obscuring the past but deconstructing air brushed stories, finding humor and courage in the unloved corners.
 View more posts